 Whilst each of the 15 PSF 2023 Dimensions represent distinct aspects of HE practice, the Dimensions are inter-related and inter-connected.
-For example, in designing a programme (A1) you will need to consider the how learners learn appropriate to the subject and level of study (K1), the types of learners (V2), use of technology (K4), the evidence-informed approaches to be taken (V3), etc.
+For example, in leading the revalidation of a suite of programmes (A1) you will need to consider how learners learn appropriate to the subject and level of study and how this forms the basis for leading or influencing the practice of others (K1), leading positive actions to support colleagues and different types of learners (V2), use of technology (K4), the evidence-informed approaches to be taken (V3), etc.